What is a guarantor loan?

 The approximate interest for borrowing £100

-CashUpJar is an authorised and regulated credit broker – not a lender: Rates between 9.3% APRand 1294% APR – your no obligation quote and APR will be based on your personal circumstances – we compare short-term loans from over 50 lenders to get you the best APR possible for you.
+CashUpJar is a registered trading name of Upward Finance Limited which is an Introducer Appointed Representative of Flux Funding Limited, who are a credit broker, not a lender.: Rates between 9.3% APRand 1294% APR – your no obligation quote and APR will be based on your personal circumstances – we compare short-term loans from over 50 lenders to get you the best APR possible for you.
 Loan term lengths from 3 to 36 months.

 Ready for a quick loan?Apply for £100 - £5,000 in 60 Seconds